alx-sch/inception/README.md

 ```

 - `git` helps manage project files from a repository.
-- `curl` is handy for downloading installation scripts.
+- `curl` is handy for downloading installation scripts (used when installing the Docker Engine).
 - `make` is used to execute Makefiles.

 ---